 Prizes may be withheld if:

-- Less than three boats actually compete in an event.
+- Fewer than three boats actually compete in an event.

 - The British Rowing membership card of any member of the winning crews is not presented for updating.